 At an individual stock level, holdings in Navient (USA, student finance), Cameco (Canada, the world’s second largest uranium producer) and Snap-on (USA, precision transportation machinery and tools) all made positive contributions to relative returns.
 Holdings in easyJet (aviation), Baker Hughes (oil and gas services) and Allison Transmission (automatic transmissions and propulsion systems) detracted from relative returns.

 Purchases included TSMC, which the Managers view as a best-in-class semiconductor foundry.
 The company has been operating at close to full capacity and is about to embark on significant capex spending.
 This has reduced the attraction of TSMC in the wider market, but it presents a good entry point for patient investors.

 The Managers also purchased Thermo Fisher (scientific instruments, reagents and consumables), a high-quality company which has recently underperformed the index due to expectations that demand for Covid testing equipment will decline over the coming year.
 However, the company has many other strings to its bow and a bright future ahead of it.

 Sales included Marriott (hotels, residential and timeshare properties) and Wyn Resorts (hotels and casinos) both of which have suffered from slower-than-expected demand caused by the spread of Covid variants.
 The Managers also sold the Fund’s holding in Snap-On, which has performed well but showed limited potential for further multiple expansion.

-The Fund is currently overweight the UK and underweight Europe and Asia.
-Its largest sector overweights are to industrials, consumer discretionary and financials.
-Its largest sector underweights are materials communication services and utilities.
+The Fund continues to be overweight the UK and underweight Europe and Asia.
+Its largest sector overweights are in industrials, financials and energy.
+Its largest sector underweights are materials, communication services and utilities.